 For every book we release, we'll be sure to post a review of it during the week before the book comes out.
-Our next book, Painter of the Dead by Catherine Butzen, comes out on October 6th.
-This review comes from Lorelai Kuhn.
+Our next book, The Merry Band by Katherine Vick, is the sequel to The Disposable and comes out on August 2nd.
+This review comes from Terrence Saville.

 Every time we release a book, we’ll post an interview with its author during the month before the book is published.
 Our next novel, The Merry Band, comes out on August 2nd.
 The Merry Band is the sequel to The Disposable, which has been hailed as "a fun read for all...totally immersive and engaging from the first page" (Darcia Helle).
 Today we are sequel-interviewing Katherine Vick, the mastermind behind the exuberantly funny, anarchic adventures of Fodder and friends.

 This post was first published in our CEO, Deborah's, blog.

 I mentioned in an earlier post that I was watching the anime Bleach.
 This post is not about the show; it's just that it made me think about the idea of treating characters with dignity—or not treating them with dignity.
 Anime makes this concept easy to see (if your character makes a crazy silly cartoon face because they’re upset, you’re not treating them with dignity), but the concept holds true throughout all stories.